shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “I know several Roberts.
 Which one?”

 “I don’t know.
-But he’s not a normal Robert…”
+But he’s not a normal Robert.”
+Larkwren scanned the stable.
+“Let me describe him.”

 ====================

+The commoner walked to the road and waited for the party.
+He wore a tight-fitting wool cap on his presumably bald head.
+His maroon pancho hid his buttoned-up jacket, which hung down over his plain pants.
+His bag bulged out on his back under his pancho.
+His staff had bite marks all over it.

+Miko was the first to get to the path.

 “Thank you for saving me.”
-The commoner approached Miko as she stood among the dead wolves.
+The commoner thanked Miko.

 “Ah, no problem, sir.”
 Miko bowed.
 “That’s what I do.”